 But what about if you want to capture a full-color portrait of an astronomical target with the real colors?

 Thankfully for astrophotographers in my situation, there are a variety of filter options available.
-Light pollution filters such as the Skytech CLS-CCD are designed to ignore many of the wavelengths of artificial light that surround my backyard sky.
+Light pollution filters such as the Optolong L-Pro are designed to ignore many of the wavelengths of artificial light that surround my backyard sky.
 The resulting images have a much better overall contrast, and the deep-sky object can often be identified in the image frame after a 1-2 minute exposure.

 Light pollution filters do not come without their shortcomings.
 The artificial light-blocking power of these UHC (Ultra-high contrast) filters also affects the natural colors found in the night sky.
 Specifically, the beautiful blues and cool colors of stars.
 Strong filters can often record images that show a sea of red stars in the image, whether they are a cool red star like Betelgeuse or hot young star like Bellatrix.

 The astrophotography filters featured in this video are the DSLR clip-in models that install into the camera body, and 2″ round mounted filters that thread intro your camera adapter or field flattener.
-This gives you a chance to see some of the models referenced in this post first-hand.
+This gives you a chance to see some example images using many of the filters referenced in this post.

 Coatings, Technology, and Terms

 When you read the product descriptions for astronomical filters, you run into a lot of the same benefits and terminology.
 For example, you may read that a certain filter includes an AR coating.
 AR stands for “anti-reflective” and you can understand why this aspect is desirable when photographic bright stars.

 The IDAS LPS P2 filter lists its coatings as “IGAD” which stands for Ion Gun Assisted Deposition.
 This technology states that it reduces the spectrum shift created by standard filter coatings.